 Most people become eligible for Medicare at age 65, but some younger people with disabilities can also enroll.
-In 2021, over 63 million people are enrolled in the program.
+As of 2022, over 64.5 million people are enrolled in the program.

 Wondering when you can sign up for Medicare?
 Here’s what you need to know about Medicare eligibility requirements.

 First, let’s talk about what Original Medicare actually covers.
 Original Medicare is made up of two parts: Part A (hospital coverage) and Part B (medical coverage).

 - Medicare Part A covers inpatient care, like hospital stays, skilled nursing facility care and psychiatric inpatient services.
 It also covers hospice.

 - Medicare Part B covers medically necessary outpatient care.
 This includes a broad range of benefits, such as routine doctor visits, preventive care (e.g., flu shots and cancer screenings), and medical devices, like wheelchairs.